Step 1: Install Dependencies

 Explanation:

-• Marks the job as running and logs the lastRun time.
+- Marks the job as

-• Uses axios to fetch data from the specified URL.
+axiosto fetch data from the specified URL. - Updates the job's status to

 Step 8: Calculate Next Run Time